Apprehended Violence Order Defence Solicitors Sydney

 - Not allowed to be in the company of protected person for at least 12 hours after taking alcohol or drugs.

 - Not allowed to possess any firearms or prohibited weapons.

 - Not allowed to try and locate the Protected Person.

 Is an Apprehended Violence Order a criminal offence?

-An Apprehended Violence Order is not a criminal charge and it will not give you as criminal record.
-Having an AVO made against you will not result in a criminal record.
+An Apprehended Violence Order is not a criminal charge and it will not result in you getting a criminal record.
 Although, there can be consequences beyond the making of the AVO itself.
-These include: